-College Boy: Our eldest, now 19, is in the Strategic Intelligence program at Patrick Henry College in Virginia, where he is a sophomore this year.
+Our eldest son is a sophomore at Patrick Henry College in Virginia.
 When he is not studying, he can probably be found playing ultimate Frisbee, soccer or some other outdoor activity.
-He also enjoys music and plays the classical guitar.
+He also works in the tech department and plays the classical guitar.
 He is both serious about his faith and a big tease when you get to know him.
 We sure miss having him around here!

-Small Sparrow: Our fourth daughter, now 13 years old, was never expected to see her second birthday.
+Our fourth daughter, now 13 years old, was never expected to see her second birthday.
 She suffered a massive stroke before birth and the resulting brain damage was both severe and extensive.
 The doctors were brutally honest with us that our Sparrow would likely never walk, talk, or eat on her own – if she lived at all.
 Though she depended on a feeding tube the first few years of her life, she now feeds herself completely.
-She is also rather adept at getting around in her wheelchair, will talk your ear off, and is even beginning to read!
-You can read more of her story in One Small Sparrow by Jeff Leeland.
+She is also rather adept at getting around in her wheelchair, will talk your ear off, and can even read a little.
+She is a delight to us all!